 Casa Nova HouseAs a part of the Waitaki’s bid to become a UNESCO recognised Global Geopark there is a goal to tell the story of the region through taste, showing how the land, soil, and water make the produce unique.

 Visitors can eat their way through the district, dine on fresh seafood, sample handcrafted artisan cheese, and raise a glass of homegrown grapes or crafted beers to celebrate this fantastical feast.
-Travellers will revel in a geo-gastronomy experience of award-winning cuisine at Riverstone Kitchen, Cucina, Casa Nova Restaurant 1861 and Fleur’s Place at Moeraki.
+Travellers will revel in a geo-gastronomy experience of award-winning cuisine at Riverstone Kitchen, Cucina, Casa Nova and Restaurant 1861.

 View all here.